Notes on the Torrens Island and Environs map

 For lunch breaks, there is a stretch of sandy beach north of the Quarantine Station.
 The two small beaches on the eastern side, noted on the reverse of the map, are now (2012) overgrown and unusable.

 The small beach on the western side, at 727 506, is now overgrown also.
-An alternative at low tide is the sandbar at the eastern end of The Cutting, on the northern side.

 The Quarantine Station and power station are closed to the public, and you should not land near them except in emergency.
 If you do have trouble along this stretch of water there is easier access if you land on the Lefevre Peninsula side.
 The most accessible point is at 726 495, at the end of a dirt road off Mersey Road North, opposite Archie Badenoch Circuit, past the remains of the Excelsior.

 This is the Middle Ground Inner beacon.
 Fluffy clouds and lack of waves show a good day.